The Best Natural Immunity Support for Dogs & Cats

 In the case of autoimmune disease, the immune system needs assistance in modulating its response.
-We feature many supplements, but one of the most useful supplements in this case are the plant sterols and sterolins found in Only Natural Pet Immune Balance.
 Plant sterols and sterolins are natural substances found in all fruits, vegetables, nuts and seeds.
-These plant nutrients have many unique health benefits including promoting balance of the immune system - enhancing an under-active immune system and/or modulating an overactive one.
-Immune Balance provides support for the immune system to regulate itself and restore balance.
+These plant nutrients have many unique health benefits including promoting balance of the immune system – providing support for an under-active immune system and modulating an overactive one.
+They provide support for the immune system to regulate itself and restore balance.

 Antioxidants are also frequently helpful in treating autoimmune disorders as they assist the immune system in eliminating free radicals and reducing oxidative stress without directly stimulating an immune response.
 Antioxidants used to counter the effects of some autoimmune diseases include alpha lipoic acid, acetyl-l-carnitine, carnosine, coenzyme Q10, systemic enzymes, and rhodiola.

 Puppies and kittens can benefit from colostrum to help boost their developing immune system for their first 3 to 4 months.
-Older companions may benefit from an immune support tonic formula such as Health Concerns Astra Essence or Only Natural Pet Senior Herbal Formula.
+Older companions may benefit from an immune support tonic formula.
 Tonic herbs are generally gentle, nutritive herbs used to stimulate and increase immune and organ function.
 They are commonly used for longer periods than stronger more specific herbal remedies and help the animal’s system handle the effects of stress maintain a healthier balance.

-If you feel your companion is in need of immune system support, a consultation with a holistically trained veterinarian is the best place to start.
+If you feel your companion needs immune system support, a consultation with a holistically trained veterinarian is the best place to start.
 Different conditions and disease presentations require different types of herbs or supplements.
 Diagnosis is also crucial so that an overactive immune system is not further stimulated with inappropriate remedies.
-For a qualified holistic veterinarian in your area check the American Holistic Veterinary Medical Association Referral List.
+For a qualified holistic veterinarian in your area, check the American Holistic Veterinary Medical Association Referral List.